robfinch/Qupls/StarkCPU-README.md

 * Interrupts and exceptions are precise.
 There is a separate exception vector table for each operating mode of the CPU.
 The exception vector table address is programmable and may contain a maximum of 16 vectors.
 At reset the vector table is placed high in memory.
 * An interrupt will cause the stack pointer and condition registers to automatically switch to one dedicated for the operating mode (4 operating modes).
 There are sixty-three interrupt levels supported.
 * Interrupts are message signaled (QMSI).
 A message is sent by a device to an interrupt controller which then feeds the CPU core.
+* Interrupt essentially occur at the first instruction of an instruction group as all instructions in the group are processed at the same time.

 ## Instruction Set